urql-graphql/urql/docs/graphcache/errors.md

 This may either happen because you're missing the `__typename` and `id` or `_id` field or if the last two aren't applicable to this entity a custom `keys` entry.

+## (20) Invalid Object type <a id="20"></a>

+> Invalid Object type: The type `???` is not an object in the defined schema,
+> but the `keys` option is referencing it.

+When you're passing an introspected schema to the cache exchange, it is able to check whether your `opts.keys` is valid.
+This error occurs when an unknown type is found in `opts.keys`.

+Check whether your schema is up-to-date, or whether you're using an invalid typename in `opts.keys`, maybe due to a typo.